sanderdekoning/art/README.md

 Most principles of VIP have been adhered to.
 One consideration is to pass view models to View/ViewController instead of the simple callbacks at this time of writing.
 This could allow for more expectable view states and more thorough (snapshot) UI testing scenarios.

+## Style Guide
+For this project [Swift Style Guide by Google](https://google.github.io/swift/) is followed.
+Namely regarding general formatting, formatting specific constructs, naming, and programming practices.
+Not all are strictly followed; for example regarding [force unwrapping and force casts](https://google.github.io/swift/#force-unwrapping-and-force-casts) it is suggested that force unwraps in tests are acceptable by default.
+There however are stronger alternatives such as leveraging [XCTUnwrap](https://developer.apple.com/documentation/xctest/3380195-xctunwrap).

 ## Pagination
 Collection requests are configured to be 4 items at this time of writing.
 This is both for demonstration purposes and for network efficiency.
 Any value between 1 and 100 is supported (100 is the API maximum).
 One additional page is requested when: